Cruises, Santorini

 The residents of Santorini build cave houses due to the island’s unique geology.
 The volcanic eruption that happened in 1650 BC caused much of the landscape to become infertile and difficult to cultivate, making it difficult to build traditional homes.

-Additionally, they needed insulation from the often-intense heat in the summer months.
+Additionally, they needed insulation from the often intense heat in the summer months.
 Our last hotel was built as a traditional cave house and it was so nice and cool inside.

-Shopping in Santorini
+Early Evening: Shopping in Santorini

-The best places to go shopping in Santorini are the bustling towns of Fira and Oia.
+The best places to go shopping in Santorini are the cute towns of Fira and Oia.
 Fira is the capital of Santorini, and it’s filled with shops, boutiques, and markets selling everything from traditional Greek souvenirs to trendy fashion items.

 If you are looking for a sustainable souvenir from local production, I suggest bringing home a bottle of Santorini wine.
 They also make lovely jams and spreads that make for amazing gifts.